canonical/lxd/doc/api-extensions.md

 This can be used to share data between isolated containers after attaching it to the container which requires write access.

+## projects
+Add a new project API, supporting creation, update and deletion of projects.

+Projects can hold containers, profiles or images at this point and let you get a separate view of your LXD resources by switching to it.